spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 4. Click the **Create Private Cloud Gateway** button and select **MAAS**.
 Private Gateway installation instructions are displayed.

-5. Copy the pairing code displayed in the instructions section of the page and paste it in a text file.
+5. Note the pairing code displayed in the Instructions section of the page.
 You will input this code when you use the installer.

-6. Copy the following code snippet to your terminal to invoke the installer.
+6. To invoke the installer, copy the following code snippet to your terminal.
     <br />

     ```bash